obestwalter/mau-mau/README.md

 ### Acknowledgements

-A visual profile is handy to demonstrate execution behaviour and timing.
+A visual profiler is handy to demonstrate execution behaviour and timing.
 [PyVmMonitor](http://pyvmmonitor.com) is being used for that.